Abhijeet1828/shared-whiteboard/README.md

 ![](images/Aspose.Words.2f3f1dc5-86a6-43ca-9989-9b74b9f623bd.015.jpeg)
 ```
-Figure 11: High Level AES Algorithm
+Figure 11: High-Level AES Algorithm
 ```
 ### 6.6 Logging Framework

 The whiteboard application logs all the important information in the console in a structured manner.
-The exceptions occurred during execution are handled and displayed with the time, thread, class and the exception message itself.
-The important events received or sent by the client are also logged to check correct working of the system.
-We use theLogback frameworkwhich offers faster implementation and provides more configuration and flexibility.
+The exceptions that occur during execution are handled and displayed with the time, thread, class, and the exception message itself.
+The important events received or sent by the client are also logged to check the correct working of the system.
+We use the Logback framework which offers faster implementation and provides more configuration and flexibility.

 ### 6.7 Maven Project Management

 Both the whiteboard server and client use a lot of external JARs for various functionalities defined above.
 We use Maven as our project management tool which allows a project to centralize the dependencies of externalJARs and use them freely in our application.
-We also use theMaven Shade Plugin that helps package the application into an executableJAR which contains all the dependencies so that it can be executed on any machine with a JVM.
+We also use the Maven Shade Plugin helps package the application into an executable JAR which contains all the dependencies so that it can be executed on any machine with a JVM.